5 classic cinemas to catch a film in San Francisco

 4) Presidio Theatre

-Owner Frank Lee has always loved movies, even working in the entertainment industry when he was just 11 years old.
+Owner Frank Lee has always loved movies.
+He started working in the entertainment industry when he was just 11 years old.
 Later he established his own company, owning and operating three independent theaters in SF, including this one which opened in 1937.
 It is now a multiplex.

 Already a member?
 Log in.